nicehash/NiceHashMiner-Archived/README.md

 ServiceLocation | number | Used to select the location of the mining server.
 HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
 MinimizeToTray | true or false | When set to true, NiceHashMiner will minimize to the system tray.
 ForceCPUExtension | 0, 1, 2, 3 or 4 | Force certain CPU extension miner.
-0 is automatic, 1 for SSE2, 2 for AVX, 3 for AVX2 and  4 for AES.
+0 is automatic, 1 for AVX2, 2 for AVX, 3 for AES and  4 for SSE2.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 Random part is used to prevent all world-wide NiceHash Miner users to have the exact same switching pattern.
 SwitchMinSecondsAMD | number | Fixed part of minimal time (in seconds) before miner switches algorithm (additional time for AMD GPUs).
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsAMD + SwitchMinSecondsDynamic.